solana-labs/solana/rfcs/0011-db-ledger.md

-# DbLedger
+# Unified Window and Ledger

-This RFC describes a change to ledger and window to support Solana's [consensus](0002-consensus.md)algorithm.
+This RFC describes a change to ledger and window to support Solana's [consensus](0002-consensus.md) algorithm.

 ## Current Design